 If you'd like to follow along, you can download our example file.

 - PSD: This is the default file type for Photoshop documents, although you won't necessarily use it for every image.
 It will save your layers and all of the other information in your image so you can easily re-edit it later.
-PSD files are designed to be opened in Photoshop, so if you want to share the image with others you'll also need to save a copy of the image in a common file format, such as JPEG.
+PSD files are designed to be opened in Photoshop, so if you want to share the image with others you'll also need to save a copy of the image in a common file format, like JPEG.

-- Common file formats: You can save images in a variety of common file types, such as JPEG and PNG.
+- Common file formats: You can save images in a variety of common file types, including JPEG and PNG.
 These file formats can be viewed and edited on almost any computer or mobile device, which makes them well-suited for sharing with others.
 However, unlike PSD files these formats aren't as useful if you plan to continue editing the file, and they also can't preserve layer information.

 Ultimately, the saving option you choose will depend on what you need to do with the image.
-Let's take a look at a couple of different scenarios to see why you might choose different saving options.
+Let's take a look at a couple of scenarios to see why you might choose different saving options.

-Let's suppose you're asked to create a new header image for a company website.
+Let's say you're asked to create a new header image for a company website.
 You've been given a photo to include, and you need to add some text with the company name.
 Because you'll likely edit and revise this type of project, you'll want to save it as a PSD file.
 This way, you can easily continue editing the file later on.
 And because it will eventually be posted online, you'll also want to use Save for Web to create a new JPEG version of the finished image.

 Using Save As